Ruthrash/udacity_proj/README.md

 roslaunch udacity_proj_pkg udacity_project.launch
 ```

-##### This command should open an Rviz GUI window showing the greeen path as the reference path, blue as the true tracked path and red is the predicted path in the current look ahead time horizon
+##### This command should open an Rviz GUI window showing the green path as the reference path(stored using the record path mode), red as the robot's tracked path and red is the predicted path in the current look ahead time horizon

 Note: If this error pops up: